 Don't think you're limited to roasting chestnuts "on an open fire" during the holiday season.
 Sure, they're popular during wintertime and easier to find fresh, but did you know you can also buy them canned or pureed for any holiday?
-Due to their high moisture and carb content, chestnuts are nutritionally closer to a grain and thus lend themselves well to stuffing, purees, casseroles, whole in stews, or ground into flour for sweet desserts minus the gluten.
+Due to their high moisture chestnuts lend themselves well to stuffing, purees, casseroles, whole in stews, or ground into flour for sweet desserts minus the gluten.

 Speaking of desserts, we can't close out the year of the banana bread without mentioning its use as a starch, whether as this dessert loaf or as banana pancakes that fit keto, paleo, gluten-free, or otherwise flourless guidelines.
 But going back to starchy side dishes, don't ignore plantains as an option.
 They come in black, yellow, and green, the sweet former being ideal for frying, sauteeing, or baking in fat toothsome wedges.
 The unripened yellow and green ones are lower in sugar but higher in resistant starch for a lower glycemic index and greater satiety.
 Make a nice smashed mofongo with these, change out corn masa with plantain masa for the Puerto Rican interpretation of tamales called pasteles, turn them into chips as tostones, or fry them up in long, wide strips to take the place of bread as they do for jibaritos.

 Filling, carb-heavy, yet packed full of nutrients, beans and legumes are powerhouses for starchy satiety—you won't miss your less nutritionally dense sides when you fill your table with these options.
-They’re incredibly healthy and mash and puree beautifully like potatoes in addition to cooking up individually like grains.
-Additionally, many food manufacturers have begun making entire lines of naturally high-protein, high-fiber dried pastas with them.
+They mash and puree beautifully like potatoes in addition to cooking up individually like grains.

 Supermarkets have a wide selection now of pasta made from black beans, chickpeas, lentils, and soybeans.
 They're worthwhile swaps to make if you're determined to keep ziti, penne, rotini, spaghetti, and more on your menu.